Theodor Heuss

 Theodor Heuss ([ˈteːodoːɐ̯ ˈhɔʏs]; 31 January 1884 – 12 December 1963) was a German liberal politician who served as the first president of West Germany from 1949 to 1959.
-His cordial nature – something of a contrast to the stern character of chancellor Konrad Adenauer – largely contributed to the stabilization of democracy in West Germany during the Wirtschaftswunder years.
+His civil demeanour and his cordial nature – something of a contrast to German nationalist traditions and the stern character of chancellor Konrad Adenauer – largely contributed to the stabilization of democracy in West Germany during the Wirtschaftswunder years.
 Before beginning his career as a politician, Heuss had been a political journalist.
+To this day, Heuss is remembered as a major representative of social liberalism in Germany.

 Early life and education

 Heuss was born in Brackenheim, a small town and wine-making community near Heilbronn in Württemberg, on the border between the historic regions of Swabia and Franconia.

 He attended the Karlsgymnasium in Heilbronn, from which he graduated in 1902.
 This selective secondary school has since been renamed the Theodor-Heuss-Gymnasium, in honor of its famous alumnus.

 Heuss studied economics, art history and political science at the universities of Munich and Berlin.

-He received his doctorate at Munich, with Lujo Brentano as his thesis adviser, in 1905.
-He also became a student of Friedrich Naumann, a German politician and theologian.
+He received his doctorate at Munich, with social reformer Lujo Brentano serving as his thesis adviser, in 1905.
+Heuss was also a student of Friedrich Naumann, a social liberal politician and theologian.
 On 11 April 1908, he married Elly Heuss-Knapp (1881–1952), with whom he had a son.
-The minister at the Lutheran wedding ceremony held in Straßburg was Albert Schweitzer, a close friend of Elly.
+The minister presiding over the Lutheran wedding ceremony held in Straßburg was Albert Schweitzer, a close friend of Elly.